 Requesting Canadian WWII Service Records

-One of the more popular emails I receive is from individuals wanting to know more about their relative’s service in the Second World War so I thought I’d write a short post explaining how to do so.
-Although my requests are usually for men who served in the Veterans’ Guard of Canada, this request willContinue reading “Requesting Canadian WWII Service Records”
+Originally published May 2017.
+Updated May 2024 One of the more popular emails I receive is from individuals wanting to know more about their relative’s service in the Second World War so I thought I’d write a short post on how to do so.
+There are two methods: the Formal Request and the Informal RequestContinue reading “Requesting Canadian WWII Service Records”

 Volkstrauertag 2015 (German Remembrance Day)